LoopKit/LoopCaregiver/fastlane/testflight.md

 ### Missing Signing Certificates

-The error inddicates a provisioning profile is missing its signing certificate.
+The error indicates a provisioning profile is missing its signing certificate.
 To resolve:

 1. [Create Building Certificates](#create-building-certificates)